rvpanoz/git-lessons/README.md

   <img alt="distributed" src="./assets/images/distributed.png">
 </p>

-Pros

-- If any server dies, and these systems were collaborating via that server, any of the client repositories can be copied back up to the server to restore it
+:+1: If any server dies, and these systems were collaborating via that server, any of the client repositories can be copied back up to the server to restore it
-- Every clone is really a full backup of all the data
+:+1: Every clone is really a full backup of all the data

-Cons

-- Slow initialization
+:-1: Slow initialization

 ## What is GIT and how it works?